Workshop Faculty

 Don Waters

 Don Waters is the Director of Fir Acres Writing Workshop.
 He’s the author of the memoir These Boys and Their Fathers, a novel, Sunland, and two story collections, The Saints of Rattlesnake Mountain and Desert Gothic, which won the Iowa Short Fiction Award.
 His fiction has been widely published and anthologized in the Pushcart Prize, Best of the West, and New Stories from the Southwest.
 A frequent contributor to the San Francisco Chronicle, he’s written for the New York Times Book Review, Outside, The Believer, Tin House, and Slate, among other publications.
 Waters is a graduate of the Iowa Writers’ Workshop and teaches at Lewis & Clark College as a Visiting Professor.
-He lives in Portland with his partner, the writer Robin Romm, and their daughters.
+He lives in Portland with his partner, the writer Robin Romm, and their dynamo daughters.

 Past Workshop Faculty

-2025 Distinguished Visiting Writers
+2026 Distinguished Visiting Writers

 Mary Szybist